 Be Bear Aware

-The black bears of the Sierra Nevada mountains cause more property damage than a danger to humans.
-Using their sense of smell and strength, vehicles can not keep a bear out who wants a candy bar.
+Black bears in the Sierra Nevada mountains cause more property damage than danger to humans.
+Using their sense of smell and strength, vehicles can not keep a bear out that wants a candy bar.

 Tips from Park Rangers:

-• Store all food or items with a scent, including toiletries, in provided bear-proof storage lockers.
+Store all food or items with a scent, including toiletries, in the provided bear-proof storage lockers.

-• Lodge guest must bring all items indoors overnight.
+Lodge guests must bring all items indoors overnight.

-Note: Grizzly Bears do not live the Sierra Nevada mountain range.
+Note: Grizzly Bears do not live in the Sierra Nevada mountain range.

 Where to Picnic in Sequoia and Kings Canyon National Park